 Lesser-known Perks of a Costco Membership

 If it’s a road trip to get to Costco, then you better make the most of it.
-While the affordable Kirkland private label (that’s often produced by well-known brands), quality foods, and a greater selection of organic foods are the most common reasons why people shop at Costco, there are a few other lesser known perks to a Costco membership that make the drive worth it.
+While the affordable Kirkland private label, quality foods, and organic foods are the most common reasons why people shop at Costco, there are a few other perks to a Costco membership that make Costco worth it.

 Gift Cards: We use “the gift card trick” often with our Costco membership, buying a full-price gift card for less than face value.
 For example, one Christmas we bought two $50 gift cards to a local restaurant for $80.
 We gave one as a gift and used the other for ourselves.
-Gift cards will vary from location to location, as well as season to season, so it’s worth a swing through the aisle when you’re there.
+Gift cards will vary from location to season, so it’s worth a swing through the aisle when you’re there.

-Movie Tickets: Regal Cinemas and Cinemark offer 10-pack of movie tickets from Costco for as low as $8.99 per ticket.
-They can be used at any of the branded theaters, and when you compare to purchasing an adult ticket at the movie theater for $12.08, you’ll save over $30 in this purchase alone.
+Movie Tickets: Regal Cinemas and Cinemark offer 10-pack of movie tickets from Costco.
+They can be used at any of the branded theaters, and when you compare purchasing an adult ticket at the movie theater for $12.08, you’ll save over $30 in this purchase alone.

 Theme Park Season Passes & Special Events: This is similar to the movie ticket and gift card concept, except there are deals for season passes and special events too.
-Last summer we bought two season passes to a local kids amusement park AND a parking pass for what it would have cost us for two season passes.
-I’ve also season deals for Legoland, SeaWorld, Universal Studios, the Zoo and Cirque du Soleil.
+I’ve also done season deals for Legoland, SeaWorld, Universal Studios, the Zoo and Cirque du Soleil.

 Gas: If your Costco has a gas station, it would be wise to fill up before you leave.
 Some locations report a savings of 30¢ per gallon!